 Tutela found 2degrees has the lowest latency – that’s usually the time taken for a signal to travel there and back.
 In this case the researchers compare the median one-way journey time.
 There’s not much in it, 2degrees is on 23.2ms while Vodafone is 24.6ms.
 Spark is 29.4ms.
 Again, most people will not notice the difference.

 Unless you have specialist needs, there is nothing in the Tutela data to make you switch from one carrier to another.
 No single carrier has a significant lead over its rivals.
 This may change as 5G networks roll out.
-If you do have specialist needs, it’s worth downloading the full report as this includes performance broken down region by region.
+If you do have specialist needs, it’s worth downloading the full report (although they are now no longer online) as this includes performance broken down region by region.